humanplayer2/get-twitter-likers-data/README.md

 ### Issue 1: 100 most recent likers

 For the tweet with 105 likes: if we had requested the liking users when it only had 75 likes and again at a 105, we would have gotten them all.
-And that's the besic idea of this script:
+And that's the basic idea of this script:

+*Explain the Pull Loop, use that term.*

 ### Issue 2: 10.000.000 a month
 Shorter track time